dotnet/docs-maui/docs/macios/privacy-manifest.md

 - <xref:Foundation.NSFileManager.SystemSize?displayProperty=nameWithType>
 - <xref:Foundation.NSFileManager.GetFileSystemAttributes%2A?displayProperty=nameWithType>

+If your .NET MAUI app or SDK uses any of these APIs, you must include reasons for use in a privacy manifest file.
 Use the string `NSPrivacyAccessedAPICategoryDiskSpace` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
-For example, if you use any of the APIs listed above, your *PrivacyInfo.xcprivacy* file should contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array:
+For example, if your app or SDK uses any of the APIs listed above, your *PrivacyInfo.xcprivacy* file should contain the following `dict` element in the `NSPrivacyAccessedAPITypes` key's array:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>